rbisdorff/Digraph3/docSphinx/tutorial.rst

 	  'g06'  |  47.6    19.0    92.7    55.3    51.7    26.6    40.4
 	  'g07'  |  41.2    64.0    87.7    71.6    57.8    59.3    34.7

-We may visualize the same pertformance tableau in a colourful setting in the default system browser with the command:
+We may visualize the same performance tableau in a colorful setting in the default system browser with the command:
         >>> dog.showHTMLPerformanceTableau()

 .. image:: tutorialPerfTab.png
-   :width: 300 px
+   :width: 400 px
    :align: center

-It is wothwhile noticing that *green* and *red* marked evaluations indicate best, respectively worst, performances of an alternative on a criterion.
+It is worthwhile noticing that *green* and *red* marked evaluations indicate best, respectively worst, performances of an alternative on a criterion.
 In this example, we may hence notice that alternative *a03* is in fact best performing on four out of seven criteria.

-Considering the given performance tableau, the ``BipolarOutrankingDigraph`` class constructor computes the characteristic value r(x S y) of a pairwise ouranking relation "x S y" (see [BIS-2013]_) in a default valuation domain [-100.0,+100.0] with the median value 0.0 acting as indeterminate characteristic value.
+Considering the given performance tableau, the ``BipolarOutrankingDigraph`` class constructor computes the characteristic value r(x S y) of a pairwise outranking relation "x S y" (see [BIS-2013]_) in a default valuation domain [-100.0,+100.0] with the median value 0.0 acting as indeterminate characteristic value.
 The semantics of r(x S y) are the following:
     1. If r(x S y) > 0.0 it is more *True* than *False* that *x outranks y*, i.e. alternative x is at least as well performing than alternative y **and** there is no considerable negative performance difference observed in disfavour of x,
     2. If r(x S y) < 0.0 it is more *False* than *True* that *x outranks y*, i.e. alternative x is **not** at least as well performing than alternative y **and** there is no considerable positive performance difference observed in favour of x,
     3. If r(x S y) = 0.0 it is *indeterminate* whether *x outranks y or not*.